ayushk16/multi-step-form/README.md

   - A field has been missed
   - The email address is not formatted correctly
   - A step is submitted, but no selection has been made
+- Add prices of plans and addons dynamicaly.

 ### Screenshot